Ezekiel 7:19 “They will throw their silver into the streets,

 And He shall direct your paths.”

-In this day of information overload, everyone wants to have answers.
-The problem we are running into is the reliability of information.
+In this day of information overload, everyone wants to have answers and yet the reliability of information is skewed.
 Video and pictures can be easily manipulated to express a viewpoint rather than relay the true event.
 Alarmists get ahold of a bit of false news and quickly circulate it before it is denounced as “fake news”, and by the time it is shown to be false, the anxiety it was meant to produce has achieved its intended goal.

 What would the response of Jesus be if He were walking among us right now?